Page 1: Biography

 Clerical worker, dancer

-This biography, written by Shirley Hodsell Williams, was first published in the Dictionary of New Zealand Biography, vol 5, 2000, and updated in January, 2002.
+This biography, written by Shirley Hodsell Williams, was first published in the Dictionary of New Zealand Biography in 2000, and updated in January, 2002.

 Freda Beatrice Stark was born on 27 March 1910 in Kaeo, Northland, the daughter of James William Stark, a storekeeper, and his wife, Isabella Matilda Bramley.
 Soon after, her parents moved to Auckland, where Freda attended Grafton School, St Benedict’s Convent School and later Epsom Girls’ Grammar School.
 Freda’s father encouraged her to dance, teaching her tumbling and basic dance steps.
 She began formal dancing lessons when she was about nine and was taught acrobatics by a circus performer.